moejoe1996/github-demo/Git_complete_guide.md

 1. Move all the files that have been modifed to a stash.
 2. If you want to move the stash to a new branch you the command: `git stash branch <name of branch>`
    - A new branch is created, the stash is applied and dropped at the same time.

+# Tagging

+Nothing more than labels to show milestones or used for reference.

+To use a tag simply type: `git tag <name of tag>` This type of tag is called a lighweight tag.
+It's simply a marker on a particular commit.

+- `git tag --list`: show the list of all tags
+- `git tag --delete <name of tag>`: deletes the tag created

+## Annotated tags

+A annotated tag is similar to a lightweight tag, excep it has a little extra infromation. it usually has a somewhat commit message, but for tags.

+- `git tag -a <name of tag>`: tou use a annotated tag type this command
+- `git tag <name of tag> -m "<message>"`: express way of doing it.

+- `git show <name of tag>`: will show all the commits related to that tag

+_Note_: the tag will be applied to tha latest commit.

+## Comparing Tags

+To compare the differences between tag use the following command: `git diff <tag1> <tag2>`

+If you have a visual tool configured you can use: `git difftool <tag1> <tag2>`

+### Tagging a specific Commit

+- `git tag -a <tag name> <commit reference>`: allows you to tag a specific commit you forgot to tag or should have been tagged.

+### Updating an Existing Tag

+- `git tag -a <tag name> -f <commit reference>`: forces a new tag in the specified commit

+### Using tags with Github

+- `git push origin <tag name>`: Git will look for any differences, synchronize the commits if necessary, and the push the tag
+- `git push origin master --tags`: will push all of the tags to the remote repository
+- `git push origin :<tag name>`: deletes the <tag name> from the remote repository